RourkeW/Proj2/README.md

 ## User Stories

-The content will not change as the game goes on in terms of elements, there will always be one mole and one bomb, with the same outcome happening when either is clicked.
-The goal of this game was primarily:
+As a developer I would like to be able to test my accuray and responsiveness to targets (moles) which give me points while avoiding other targets (bombs) which end the game, this is why the score feature exists, so that I can count how many successful targets I have clicked and bombs to end the game, the start button exists to start the game, restart the game once the game has ended due to bombs or to just restart if I feel like it.

 ### Create a unpredictable whac-a-mole game

-The Java-script makes sure the 9 divs are chosen at random using a Math.floor(Math.random) * 9) function to make sure there is no pattern in the bomb and the mole placement.
+The Java-script makes sure the 9 divs are chosen at random using a Math.floor(Math.random() * 9) function to make sure there is no pattern in the bomb and the mole placement.

 ## Design